Tolai hare: Distribution and habitat

 The tolai hare is native to central and eastern Asia.
 Its range extends from the eastern side of the Caspian Sea through eastern Iran, Afghanistan, southern Kazakhstan, Turkmenistan, Uzbekistan and Kyrgyzstan, through southern Siberia and Mongolia to western, central and north-eastern China.
-It is a creature of semi-arid steppe, mountain steppe, rocky areas, rough grassland and forest grassland, preferring shrubby areas where there is plenty of cover.
-Its elevation range is generally between 600 and 900 m above sea level, but a single individual has been recorded much higher in Jammu and Kashmir.
+Its elevation range is generally between 600 and 900 m, but a single individual has been recorded much higher, at an elevation of 4900 m.
+One specimen found in Jammu and Kashmir may indicate a southern extension of the species' distribution.

+The hare is found across various habitats, from arid sand dunes to river valleys with tall vegetation.
+The wetter regions are preferred, with populations being described as "abundant" in the Hailar river valley.
+It avoids steppes where low-lying vegetation grows.
+Other habitats with reported tolai hare populations include grasslands, deserts, semi-deserts, rocky habitats, and forest steppes, though it is not found in heavily forested areas.